 At Anchorage Fracture & Orthopedic Clinic, we specialize in the diagnosis and treatment of osteoporosis and osteoporosis-related conditions.
 Bone mineral density (BMD) refers to the amount of mineral matter in human bones.
 Testing your BMD can allow a specialist to determine your risk for osteoporosis and fractures.
 Bone density testing is typically suggested for women over 65 and men over 70 as well as adults over 50 who have suffered a fracture from a ground level fall.
 The method used is known as dual-energy X-ray absorptiometry, or DXA.

 DXA is a painless, noninvasive procedure similar to X-ray imaging.
 When you undergo a DXA test, the area to be examined is exposed to two types of low-dose radiation (5 – 150 times less than a chest X-ray)—one is absorbed by bones and the other by the body’s soft tissues.
 The difference between the results of these two numbers gives the bone mineral density.

-If your test results indicate that your BMD is lacking and that you have, or are at risk for, osteoporosis, Kenneth C. Thomas, M.D., and Kristin J. Fredley, P.A.-C., osteoporosis experts, will work with you to develop an individualized treatment plan to address these issues.
+If your test results indicate that your BMD is lacking and that you have, or are at risk for, osteoporosis, Kenneth C. Thomas, M.D., osteoporosis expert, will work with you to develop an individualized treatment plan to address these issues.